“A Literary Gem: now accessible to the English-speaking world”

 Startling images suffuse these poems, many of them explorations of uneasy love by a passionate female “I.” The speaker engages with nature, sexuality, motherhood, gender roles, religion, God, war, death, and rebirth.
 The tone ranges from contemplative to defiant, enraged to exultant.

-Metūgės was published well before the second wave of feminism.
-Delving into a woman’s beliefs, desires, and experiences (real or imagined), this dramatic free verse faced a harsh response from some shocked émigré critics of the time.
-Later, Pūkelevičiūtė was hailed as an innovative and prescient poet by literary critics and admirers in Lithuania and beyond.
+Metūgės was first published in Canada in 1952, well before the second wave of feminism.
+Delving into a woman’s beliefs, desires, and experiences (real or imagined), this dramatic free verse initially faced harsh criticism from some shocked émigré reviewers.
+Later, Pūkelevičiūtė was hailed as an innovative, prescient poet by literary critics and admirers in Lithuania and beyond.

-Now, for the first time, the entire sequence has been translated into English: 33 linked poems that also stand alone as compelling vignettes.
-Only the highlighted translations in the Table of Contents are available on this website; a print publisher is sought for the complete book.
+For the first time, the entire sequence has been translated into English: 33 linked poems that also stand alone as compelling vignettes.
+Eleven of the translated poems—highlighted in the Table of Contents—are available on this website.
+(A print publisher is sought for the complete volume.)

 Most of the poems are untitled.
 The “p” number on each English translation indicates the page number of the original Lithuanian poem in the first edition (see Metūgės-1).

-The second edition, published 45 years later in Lithuania, included a poignant introduction by the poet herself (see Metūgės-2).
+A second edition, published in 1997 in Lithuania, included a poignant introduction by the poet herself (see Metūgės-2).
+A third Lithuanian edition appeared in 2026.

 For a translator’s note and a list of selected resources, please see About.